Making bacon from swine dressed in military clothing in an outrageously stylish chain reaction game

 It’s Killin’ Swine

-Facilitating the murderous nature of the game (it is after all a game based on the Kamikaze exploits of the Japanese during World War II – more of such games can be found here) is the ability to upgrade the properties of the different types of pig-in-vehicle on the screen.
+Facilitating the murderous nature of the game (it is after all a game based on the Kamikaze exploits of the Japanese during World War II – is the ability to upgrade the properties of the different types of pig-in-vehicle on the screen.
 Various additions can be purchased such as a bomber managing to drop his payload upon impact, uranium tips for the shells that eject from the tanks as they are fired upon, and upgrades to the gun that you fire as well such as multidirectional rockets and massive bombs.
 It’s quite difficult saving up for the upgrades that you desperately want, and even if you are fully upgraded, it isn’t easy beating the forty odd levels either since this requires that you destroy every last pig and collect every last star in each level including the boss ones.
 That said, this difficulty shouldn’t be confused with frustrating complexity since the game is anything but complex: it simply requires a well-thought out strategy, some spot-on timing, and also a good dose of liquid luck (aka regular luck).

 We fear for the other oink oink games on the internet considering the competition that they have to try and overcome here with Kamikaze Pigs.
 Games like Bad Piggies and even Hambo offer good alternatives but don’t have anything on this game’s supremely playful style and highly professional design/aesthetics.
 Though the levels can become a little repetitive, the quantity of upgrades is quite impressive and will keep you jonesing for another piggy fix for the foreseeable future.